zhangyunhao116/zmail/README.md

 - date: year-month-day time TimeZone
 - boundary: If mail is multiple parts, you can get the boundary
 - content: Mail content as text/plain
-- contents: Mail's body as bytes,divided by boundary
+- raw: raw mail as bytes
 - attachments: None or [['attachment-name;Encoding','ATTACHMENT-DATA']...]
 - id: Mailbox id